owmen/spring-boot-maven-example/README.md

 ### Call To Action:
 Cost is not an issue.
 They'd like to use whatever is best for the Product's performance and quality.

-This Message Web Service is a core application of the Message4You Product.

-It needs to meet the following criteria:
+This Message Web Service is a core application of the Message4You Product.It needs to meet the following criteria:

 * Fast Response Times - Users are complaining about slow searches
 * Gracefully handle from any errors
 * Recover from network outages